PhilSmithit/Configure-AD-with-VMs/README.md

 <p>
 RDP into the VM
 <p>
-Now that the VM is a Domain Controller. your login should be like this.
+Now that the VM is a Domain Controller.
+Your login should be like this.
 (DomainName)\(LocalUser) then the password you use to create the VM
 </p>
 <br />